PsyTeachR/data-skills-v3/book/template.md

 As if by magic, that slightly odd bit of text you copied and pasted now appears as a normal sentence with the values pulled in from the objects you created.

-**My name is Emily and I am 39 years old.
-It is 116 days until my birthday.**
+**My name is Patsy and I am 39 years old.
+It is 277 days until my birthday.**

 We're not going to use this function too often in the rest of the course but hopefully you can see just how useful this would be when writing up a report with lots of numbers.
 R Markdown is an incredibly powerful and flexible format - this book was written using it!